dmjio/miso/README.md

 ### `app.cabal`

-We recommend using at least `cabal-version: 2.2`, this will give you the [common sections](https://vrom911.github.io/blog/common-stanzas) feature which we will use later to allow multiple compilers to build our project (so we can target WASM / JS, etc.)
+We recommend using at least `cabal-version: 2.2`, this will give you the [common sections](https://vrom911.github.io/blog/common-stanzas) feature which we will use later to allow multiple compilers to build our project (so we can target `WASM` and `JS` backends)

 ```yaml
 cabal-version: 2.2